-To study the effect of chiral symmetry restoration for charmed baryons, we investigated the R parameter which encodes the difference between positive and negative parity correlators as a function of temperature.
-While parity doubling is not manifest - as expected due to the large charm quark mass - a crossover effect is observed for singly charmed baryons.
+To study the effect of chiral symmetry restoration for charmed baryons, we investigated the R parameter which encodes the difference between positive and negative parity doubling is not manifest - as expected due to the large charm quark mass - a crossover effect is observed for singly charmed baryons.
 Interestingly, the temperatures of the inflection points of this quantity are close to the pseudocritical temperature obtained from the renormalised chiral condensate, indicating that the constituent light and strange quarks are sufficiently sensitive to chiral symmetry restoration to induce this effect also in charmed correlators.

-Future studies could examine the spectrum using either a more sophisticated operator basis or a lattice with more temporal points.
+Future studies could examine the spectrum using either a more sophisticated operator basis or a lattice with more temporal points [69].
 Both these methods are under investigation.
 Alternatively one could use spectral function reconstruction methods to directly examine the mass and width of the ground states as a function of temperature to determine when thermal effects become significant.